-Figure 7-10 to Figure 7-12 provides an alternative examination of the nominal age specific CPUE rates.
+Figure 7-8 to Figure 7-11 provides an alternative examination of the nominal age specific CPUE rates.
 In these figures, the catch rates for individual cohorts are plotted as a function of age.
 These figures provide a graphical means to evaluate how the changes in CPUE for younger ages sequentially translate into subsequent catch rates as the cohort ages.
 A line showing the nominal catch rates for the 1980 cohort has been included in all of the figures as a reference.

-For cohorts born in the 1990's, catch rates for a given age are tending to remain above the corresponding catch rate for those in the 1980's.
-As these more recent cohorts are beginning to mature, this suggesting that they may potentially have more to contribute to rebuilding the spawning stock.
+For cohorts born in the 1990's, catch rates for a given age are tending to remain above the corresponding catch rate for those in the 1980's (Figure 7-10).
+As these more recent cohorts are beginning to mature, this suggests that they may have potential to contribute to rebuilding the spawning stock.